 Dent de Crolles via the Pas de Rocheplan

 Although there are plenty of routes into the massif from the eastern side, there are few that lend themselves to circular walks, and hence they tend to be rather unsatisfactory.
-This is one of two walks in this guide that does ascend the eastern flanks, but also allows an aesthetically satisfying circuit to be made (map).
+This is one of the few walks in this guide that does ascend the eastern flanks, and also allows an aesthetically satisfying circuit to be made (map).
 It is not, however, a walk for the faint hearted, requiring a descent of the Cheminée du Paradis, as well as a relatively challenging walk round the nose of Dent de Crolles on a traditional, but little-used path, both of which merit a Difficulty 3 classification.
 But despite its difficulties, it is rewarding and worthwhile.

 The walk starts from the car park (not marked on the IGN map) at the skiing station les Eyrauds (970 m grid ref.
 UTM 31T 72620 50220), off the D30.
 Follow the track that runs just above the cemetery for a few minutes to a tarmac road, and turn left up the hill.
 This soon turns into a steep forest track, which improves after a few minutes.

 A new hard-core road has appeared on these slopes which is not marked on the map, and we encounter it for the first time at a confusing five-way junction some 25 minutes after leaving the car.
 Follow the way-marked path which is the third from the left.
 Over the next 20 minutes, we have to cross this new road two or three more times, until we reach the Source du Sanglier (1282 m), a covered reservoir with the Pas de Rocheplane signposted straight ahead.
 We are now on our way.